-Does your institution have an application fee? yes Amount of application fee \$50.00 Can it be waived for applicants with financial need? yes
+Does your institution have an application fee? yesAmount of application fee \$50.00 Can it be waived for applicants with financial need? yes

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line: Same fee: X Free: Reduced:
+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line: